Lockdown in West Bengal, restrictions extended in several states | Health

-West Bengal joined the states that have imposed a complete lockdown to contain the COVID pandemic, while many of them have extended the restrictions as the national tally of active cases sees a marginal decline.
+West Bengal joined the states that have imposed a complete lockdown to contain the COVID pandemic, while many like Uttar Pradesh and Chhattisgarh extended the restrictions as the national tally of active cases saw a marginal decline.

+The government on Saturday said that the overall COVID-19 situation in the country is stabilising, though it is a mixed picture across the states in terms of the trend in daily new cases and deaths.

+Chairing a high-level meeting, Prime Minister Narendra Modi spoke of augmenting healthcare resources in rural areas and asserted that localised containment strategies are the need of the hour, especially in states with a high positivity rate in districts.

 ''Additional restriction measures to cut down the mobility of people and limiting human contact through assembly and congregations is essential to cut the transmission chain of the virus and to contain the pandemic,'' West Bengal Chief Secretary Alapan Bandyopadhyay said on Saturday, announcing the lockdown from 6 AM on May 16 till 6 PM on May 30.